Cardozo School of Law Patent Law Summer Intensive

 - Program Audience: Practicing attorneys and law students from the U.S. and abroad who wish to get grounding in the most compelling issues in U.S. patent law

-Current J.D. and LL.M. students will receive one credit on a pass/fail basis for each of the morning and afternoon credits, for two credits total.
+Current J.D. and LL.M. students will receive one credit on a pass/fail basis for each of the five-day morning and five-day afternoon sessions, for two credits total.
 Cardozo students who have completed Patent Law are not eligible for credit for the morning session, but can earn one credit for the afternoon session.
-The method of evaluation for the morning class will be a short take-home exam.
-The method of evaluation for the afternoon will be participation in simulation-based exercises.
+No scientific or technical background is necessary and there are no prerequisites.

 - Further information: Contact email@example.com

 This course provides a rigorous introduction to the basic principles of United States patent law and their application to contemporary problems of practice and policy.
 The course will cover the basic principles of patent validity, infringement, and remedies, including patentable subject matter, disclosure, novelty, nonobviousness, claim construction, direct and indirect infringement, and the availability of damages or injunctive relief.
 The Critical Issues panels will engage participants in dialogue with expert practitioners, academics, and judges on hot topics in patent law, including the Supreme Court's most recent patent decisions, navigating the procedural and substantive changes of the America Invents Act, and ongoing congressional patent reform efforts.
 The Patent Skills Workshop will feature claim drafting and patent litigation simulations.
 Lunch will be provided daily and will include a keynote speaker from the bar, bench, or industry.
 Students may enroll in either or both of the morning and afternoon components of the course.